VU-Cog-Sci/retino_HCP/.ipynb_checkpoints/README-checkpoint.md

 - pRF parameters are extracted using fit/submit_fit_jobs.py on Lisa for gaussian model
 - pRF derivatives of each subjects are analysed and drawn on fsaverage pycortex map of nprf_hcp using pp_roi.py
 - each ROI masks are and saved in hdf5 files using post_pp_roi.py

-- roi plots for DMN and Vision ROI are plotted with bokeh using roi_plots.py for subject 999999
+- roi plots for Vision and DMM rois are plotted with bokeh using roi_plots.py

 - summary statistics per participants are extracted in extract_sum.py
 - polar angle progression over ANG using polar_prog.py